-It is Amazing how many Mud, sludge and Dirt those Cleaners Remove from the Engine, especially if you never used one and the engine has high mileage.
+It is Amazing how many Mud, sludge and Dirt those Cleaners could Remove from the Engine, especially if you never used one and the engine has high mileage.
 You only need to pour a Bottle to the Old oil Just before changing it, and let the engine idle for ten Minutes...
 (Follow the Directions on the Motor Flush Bottle, it might vary on Different Brands) ...then Flush the old Oil, change the old oil filter, pour fresh oil and Voilá!

 But I Kindly Suggest you to Not do such Chemical Flush very frequently; if you do chemical cleansing too often, some seals could suffer a leak due to several reasons which includes: Attack from chemical agents and / or too much Gunk removed.
 If you Drain your engine's old Oil on a Regular Basis and use good quality oil, there shall not be needed a Chemical Motor Flush, in theory ... but every two or three years isn't bad at all, and could aid to engine's longevity while keepin' the internals and tiny oil passages / hydraulic lifters more clean.

 In example, these are Scans of my 1983 Subaru Owner's Manual:

 Here in this case, you can notice that the Lower Viscosity motor Oil (5W~30) is Not recommended for Sustained High Speeds, nor for Turbo Engines; only for Severe Cold Winter times; the reason is that said SAE number is a lower viscosity oil which will not fight enough the shearing on Turbo engines, nor on conventional engines during Hot Climates, or sustained high speeds in this particular EA engines.